 - Anselm Sans and Serif (2007): 20 styles about which Storm writes The ancestry of Anselm goes back to Jannon, a slightly modified Old Style Roman.
 I drew Serapion back in 1997, so its spirit is youthful, a bit frisky, and it is charmed by romantic, playful details.
 Anselm succeeds it after ten years of evolution, it is a sober, reliable laborer, immune to all eccentricities.
 It won an award for superfamily at TDC2 2008.
 It covers Greek as well.

-- Areplos (2005): Based on Jan Solpera's 1982 face with serifs on top and serifless at the bottom.
+- Areplos (2005): Based on Jan Solpera's 1982 typeface with serifs on top and serifless at the bottom.

 - Bahnhof: poster typeface from the 1930s.

-- Baskerville Original comprising Baskerville Ten Pro, Baskerville Ten Cyr, Baskerville 10 Pro, JBaskerville, and JBaskerville Text.
-This is an important and thoroughly studied execution strating from photographs of prints from Baskerville's printing office, ca. 1760.
-Examples: I, II, III, IV, V, VI, VII.
+- Baskerville Original Pro (2010) comprising Baskerville 10 Pro, Baskerville 10 Cyr, JBaskerville, and JBaskerville Text.
+This is an important and thoroughly studied execution starting from photographs of prints from Baskerville's printing office, ca. 1760.

 - Bhang (2011) is a flat brush signage family of exceptional balance.